Nurture Your Well-Being – How Our Health Stand Team Takes Care of Our Mental Health

 Every Canadian can play a part in their communities, workplaces, schools, and at home.

-That’s why we’re joining in the 13th annual Bell Let’s Talk Day to help create positive change.
+That’s why we’re joining in the 14th annual Bell Let’s Talk Day to help create positive change.
+One important way to do this is to nurture your own well-being.

-We asked our team of dietitians and staff, “What do you do to take care of your mental health or that of others?”
+We asked our team of dietitians and staff, “What do you do to take care of your mental health?”
 We hope our experiences and ways of coping with mental health help you on your journey.
 Perhaps someone else’s way of coping with mental health may resonate with you or spark ideas on how you can implement self-care practices into your daily life.

 Join in on the conversation, and comment below what you do to take care of your mental health or that of others!